 How To Crochet The Spider Stitch

 The Spider crochet stitch makes a delicate gentle texture, but is a hole free stitch.
 It’s a great stitch for any project needing a delicate texture, but be warned it is a slow stitch to make.
-It also looks great with a single row of a different colour, adding a zigzag of colour to the Spider stitch piece.
+In this stitch guide I will show you how to crochet the Spider stitch with all the pictures that you need along with a video guide that you can follow along with too.

 This article contains affiliate links, I may receive a commission for purchases made through these links.
 As an Amazon Associate, I earn from qualifying purchases.